 If you’re an employer you may have auto-enrolment duties no matter what type of business you have.
 Here’s our guide to getting started with auto-enrolment, to help if you need to set up a workplace pension scheme for the first time.

 Employing someone for the first time?
 Read on for an overview of what you need to know.

-By law, any employee who is 22 years old or over (but under State Pension age) and earns more than £10,000 a year (2018/2019) must be put into a pension scheme.
+By law, any employee who is 22 years old or over (but under State Pension age) and earns more than £10,000 a year (for the current tax year) must be put into a pension scheme.

 An employer must have a workplace pension scheme set up ready for them, and they’ll need to pay into it too.

 - offer a qualifying workplace pension scheme to their workers

 - put certain staff into their chosen scheme and pay a minimum level of contribution

 - provide information to their other employees about the right to join the scheme.

 What you need to do to meet your auto-enrolment duties